-Perhaps channeling the influences of Process Art from the sixties and seventies, Evans elevates process over inherited ideals by allowing the draw-Robin Evans famously claimed in his 1986 essay ing process to be indeterminate and generative, "Translations from Drawing to Building" that archiproducing concepts rather than simply translating tecture is a process of translation.
-For centuries, them.
-Nevertheless, the tools involved in this process and its sequence remain highly conventional; from idea to drawing to building with a minimum drawings emerge only from the interaction between a person, a projection technique, and a planar surface.
-For Evans, drawings still precede any kind of material construction, as emphasized in his analysis of Karl Friedrich Schinkel's The Origin lations between two- and three-dimensional space. of Painting from 1830.3 But if the aim is to dismantle the essentialism of architecture and its valua-Evans opened up possibilities for new methods and tion of ideals over matter, then a far more radical questioning of the origins and techniques of design is needed.
+Perhaps channeling the influences of Process Art from the sixties and seventies, Evans elevates process over inherited ideals by allowing the drawing process to be indeterminate and generative, "Translations from Drawing to Building" that archiproducing concepts rather than simply translating them.
+Nevertheless, the tools involved in this process and its sequence remain highly conventional; drawings emerge only from the interaction between a person, a projection technique, and a planar surface.
+For Evans, drawings still precede any kind of material construction, as emphasized in his analysis of Karl Friedrich Schinkel's The Origin of Painting from 1830.3 But if the aim is to dismantle the essentialism of architecture and its valuation of ideals over matter, then a far more radical questioning of the origins and techniques of design

-If we take more seriously the precedents of Process Art, we can imagine a non-hierarchical feedback loop between concepts, material experiments, and drawings.
-Artists such as Lynda Benglis, Eva Hesse, and Richard Serra performed tactile material experiments, such as pouring paint, dripping latex, and throwing lead, translating them into concepts and writings which were As Evans rightly points out, the problem with then fed back into further material tests.
-Things get even more interesting if we look further afield to Body Art, where artists such as Yoko Ono, Carolee Schneemann and Vito Acconci used their own bodies as a medium to implicate both the artist and the audience as desiring, corporeal subjects.
-Applying this logic to architecture, one would radically undermine the influence of essentialism by starting the design process with both material experiments and desiring subjects.
+If we take more seriously the precedents of and distorting geometry.
+Yet this challenge did not Process Art, we can imagine a non-hierarchical feedback loop between concepts, material experiments, and drawings.
+Artists such as Lynda To move away from idealism and to approach archi- Benglis, Eva Hesse, and Richard Serra performed tactile material experiments, such as pouring interpersonal specificity requires introducing paint, dripping latex, and throwing lead, translating them into concepts and writings which were As Evans rightly points out, the problem with then fed back into further material tests.
+Things direct translation is a philosophical one-it perpet- get even more interesting if we look further afield uates the principles of essentialism.
+Stemming to Body Art, where artists such as Yoko Ono, from Platonism, essentialism is the belief that Carolee Schneemann and Vito Acconci used their forms originate in a higher realm of ideas which are own bodies as a medium to implicate both the artist then translated into the physical world.
+This posi- and the audience as desiring, corporeal subjects. tion values disembodied concepts over material Applying this logic to architecture, one would radically undermine the influence of essentialism by tialism as the "attempt at maximum preservation in starting the design process with both material